Contact us

 What is Citizenship by Merit in Malta?

-Originally introduced in Maltese Citizenship Law in 2017 and recently amended in 2025, Citizenship by Merit is a formal route to Maltese nationality granted to individuals who have demonstrated extraordinary value to Malta or humanity.
+Originally introduced in Maltese Citizenship Law in 2017 and recently amended in 2025, Citizenship by Merit is a formal ground for acquiring Maltese nationality for individuals who demonstrate extraordinary value to Malta or humanity.
 This may come in the form of achievements, innovation, service, or philanthropy that is of exceptional interest to the Maltese nation.
 The July 2025 amendments strengthen Maltese merit-based citizenship and aligns Maltese law with European legal principles.

 What is the Legal Basis for Citizenship by Merit in Malta?